parasytezz/tp/docs/UserGuide.md

 **<ins>IMPORTANT NOTE</ins>**
 - You should not use both `/recurring` and `/month:` tags together.
 - if used together, `/recurring` tag is prioritised
+- if `/month:` tag is used together, the first month is prioritised

 ### Usage 1 (default addition without tags):
 ```